-I truly believe they are better for your body (and environment) than disposable pads.
-Personally I made the switch for the environmental benefits.
-Using scraps on hand from making diapers, I whipped up a couple.
-Once I switched, I noticed instantly significant improvement with back pain.
-I could hardly believe the effect the chemicals in the mainstream stuff was actually making my body hurt!
-And before I get off my soapbox, if you have not heard of mentrual cups, I recommend checking them out and see if they will work better for your needs.
+And before I get off my soapbox, if you have not heard of menstrual cups, I recommend checking them out and see if they will work better for your needs.
 Nuff said, onto the pattern…

-Waterproof Backing – PUL, Heavy or waterproof fleece
+Waterproof Backing Fabric – PUL, Heavy or waterproof fleece

-Absorbent Soaker – Zorb, Bamboo, Hemp, Cotton (even old towels would work just fine)
+Absorbent Soaker Fabric- Zorb, Bamboo, Hemp, Cotton (even old towels would work just fine)

-Optional Step – If you are using bamboo velour, you may want to starch your fabric first.
-It’s about $1 in any big box chain with the laundry detergents.
+Optional Step – If you are using bamboo velour and PUL, you may want to starch your velour first.
+Starching causes the fabric to become stiff and flat, which is good for sewing a non-stretchy fabric (PUL) to a streaky fabric.
+Starch comes in an aerosol can and costs about $1 in any big box chain, sold with the laundry detergents.
 It helps so much with sewing, and washes out in the first wash.
 Use heavy starch and spray in a well ventilated area.
 Really, it’s worth it!